dbcls/aidrd-llm/README.md

   - For self-hosting, please refer to the following links:
     - Official: https://github.com/mendableai/firecrawl/blob/main/SELF_HOST.md
     - Japanese blog: https://zenn.dev/kun432/scraps/58fce97899cfdd
+  - We confirmed the crawling with the revision `fc08ff450da50eb436d9dfd4a09ac741fd8fbb84` of Firecrawl and other revision may not work correctly.
   - After deployment, please change the following line in `docker-compose.yml` to deploy the worker service in production mode.
     - This setting is important because the worker service in develogment mode does not automatically restart when app crashes by error.